Overview

 Leverage and Margin

-products, including leveraged ETFs or structured products.
-These products carry higher expenses
+including leveraged ETFs or structured products.
+These products carry higher expenses than

-than traditional ETFs.
+traditional ETFs.
 Greater leverage will magnify results, whether positive or negative.
-Greater
+Greater leverage

-leverage carries greater risk.
-Details about costs and risks are set forth in the prospectus for the fund
+carries greater risk.
+Details about costs and risks are set forth in the prospectus for the fund or product.

-margin borrowings entails additional risks and costs.
-For example, should the securities pledged to
+borrowings entails additional risks and costs.
+For example, should the securities pledged to a broker

-a broker to secure a margin loan decline in value, a “margin call” may be issued pursuant to which
+to secure a margin loan decline in value, a “margin call” may be issued pursuant to which additional

-additional Assets would be required to be deposited with the broker or the broker would affect a
+Assets would be required to be deposited with the broker or the broker would affect a mandatory

-mandatory liquidation of the pledged securities to compensate for the decline in value.
-We might not
+liquidation of the pledged securities to compensate for the decline in value.
+We might not be able to

-be able to liquidate Assets quickly enough to pay off the margin debt and the Accounts may therefore
+liquidate Assets quickly enough to pay off the margin debt and the Accounts may therefore also suffer

-also suffer additional significant losses as a result of the default.
-Please see the Margin Risk
+additional significant losses as a result of the default.
+Please see the Margin Risk Disclosure for

 Interest Rate Fluctuation